segmentio/segment-docs/src/engage/campaigns/push-notifications/index.md

 3. Use yarn or npm to install `@segment/analytics-react-native`, `@segment/sovran-react-native` and `react-native-get-random-values`.
 4. Initialize and configure the Analytics React Native client.

-For detailed instructions on integrating Analytics for React Native, follow the steps in the [Analytics for React Native started section](/docs/connections/sources/catalog/libraries/mobile/react-native#getting-started).
+For detailed instructions on integrating Analytics for React Native, follow the steps in the [Analytics for React Native getting started section](/docs/connections/sources/catalog/libraries/mobile/react-native#getting-started).

 ## 2. Add the Engage SDK Plugin